Inflatable Paddle Board Constructions:

-An example of correct implementation of a stiffening layer on a rail is our Enhanced Dynamic Rail (EDR™).
+An example of correct implementation of a stiffening layer on a rail is our Enhanced Dynamic Rail (EDR).
 This is an innovation in rail stiffening technology using a unique high tensile strength material band applied in a propriety construction method.
-The EDR™ is designed to provide resistance when force is applied by a rider through turns and waves.
+The EDR is designed to provide resistance when force is applied by a rider through turns and waves.

 Heat Welded Rail

 Starting in 2019, some manufacturers have been experimenting with bonding the rail layers using heat to join the PVC instead of adhesive layers.
 Doing so has the potential to reduce manufacturing costs, which is why it has been adopted, but the jury’s still out on whether boards constructed with this technique can match the dimensional integrity and longevity of boards bonded with more expensive adhesive based methods.

 Final Note On Board Construction

 Most of the construction details described here are completely invisible to the paddle board buyer.
-As a result, some companies, particularly on the lower to mid-cost end of the market, are hyping their board constructions using misleading language to imply additional material layers that do not really exist on their boards or have no actual effect on design parameters such a rigidity/durability they claim them to.
-Review websites and press releases will usually just rely on this and repeat the companies claim (we give them the benefit of the doubt they are not required to know the ins and outs of SUP construction).
-Sadly, just because something is repeated over and over it does not become truth, though the perception of it being truth or fact can gain momentum.
+As a result, some companies are hyping board constructions using misleading language to imply additional material layers that do not really exist on boards or have no perceivable effect on design parameters such a rigidity or durability.

-For this reason, we advise caution in believing unsubstantiated marketing claims.
-To protect yourself, we recommend getting to know the brand you are buying so you can feel more confident in knowing you are getting the construction that is advertised.
+For this reason, we advise caution in believing unsubstantiated marketing claims regarding the materials paddle boards are made of and constructed from.
+To educate yourself, we recommend getting to know the brand you are buying so you can feel more confident in knowing you are getting the construction that is advertised.